 Fly posting is putting up unauthorised posters and stickers, usually adverts, in public places.
-The Council is responsible for items attached to the highway, such as trees, bridges, lamp posts, road signs and other street furniture.
-If private property is involved (eg phone boxes or empty shops) then the council has no jurisdiction.
+We are responsible for items attached to the highway, such as trees, bridges, lamp posts, road signs and other street furniture.
+If private property is involved (e.g. phone boxes or empty shops) then we have no jurisdiction.

-The Council has a statutory duty to keep the borough clean.
+We have a statutory duty to keep Dudley clean.
 Fly posting is unsightly and spoils the environment.
-If it is not removed the posters slowly rot, becoming more unsightly and causing litter.
+If it's not removed the posters slowly rot, becoming more unsightly and causing litter.
 In addition, the businesses involved are gaining an unfair advantage over their law abiding competitors by not paying for advertising space.

-As well as removing fly posting, the Council takes action against the people responsible.
+As well as removing fly posting, we take action against the people responsible.
 We have powers to prosecute both the people putting up the material and the businesses being advertised.

 Legal measures to prevent fly-posting include:

 - Prosecution in a magistrates’ court

 - Use of Anti-Social Behaviour Orders